HHS Whistleblower Rick Bright Resigns

 Dr. Rick Bright "can no longer countenance working for an administration that puts politics over science to the great detriment of the American people,” lawyers Debra Katz and Lisa Banks said in a statement.

-Bright filed a whistleblower complaint in May charging "an abuse of authority or gross mismanagement" at HHS.
+Bright filed a whistleblower complaint in May charging "an abuse of authority or gross mismanagement" at HHS, NBC News reports.
 He said his resistance to political pressure led to his being removed from his post as deputy assistant secretary for preparedness and response and director of the Biomedical Advanced Research and Development Authority, or BARDA.

 The 89-page whistleblower complaint says Bright was transferred from BARDA "without warning or explanation" over his refusal to embrace hydroxychloroquine — the anti-malarial drug promoted by President Donald Trump as a potential coronavirus remedy.